Some common terms used when working with the Brandwatch API.

-The following are terms that are commonly used by Brandwatch and its users to describe core operations of the Brandwatch Analytics platform.
+The following are terms that are commonly used by Brandwatch and its users to describe core operations of the Brandwatch Consumer Research platform.

 Project - A silo within a Brandwatch user’s account to contain all their searches, settings and configurations.
 Settings and configurations can often be shared across and applied to searches within the same Project.